 Fitbit Charge 5

-Both trackers promise to track health, daily activity, sleep and even prove useful on a run or in a HIIT session.
+Both trackers promise to track health, daily activity, and sleep and even prove useful on a run or in a HIIT session.

 We'd say that the Charge 5 offers more in the way of health insights and delivers solid activity and sleep tracking.